7 Tips to Teach Your Kids How to Use Credit Cards

 2. Help them understand when to use a credit card

 Credit cards aren’t good or bad.
-They are a financial tool that not only can they come with perks, but there are times when it’s difficult to make purchases without a credit card.
+They are a financial tool—one that could come with perks.
 Explain to kids that credit cards are can be used to book a hotel, shop online, or make a large purchase that means you avoid carrying around a lot of cash.
 Teach children that when used responsibly, credit cards also come with benefits, such as extended warranties (like on their latest-and-greatest electronics).

 3. Make it clear that it is not their money